There has been a lot of discussion recently about dentists placing dental implants with patients receiving teeth in a

-There are several coined phrases such as “dental implants in one day”, “immediate load”, “teeth in a day”, “teeth in an hour”, “all on four” etc. There is some truth about this and usually this treatment works well.
+There are several coined phrases such as “dental implants in one day,” “immediate load,” “teeth in a day,” “teeth in an hour,” and “all-on-fours.”
+There is some truth about this and usually this treatment works well.

 First, you’ll need to determine if there is room for implants.
 This means you’ll need x-rays (sometimes a panorex type) and sometimes a CT or CBCT scan.
 After determining that there is appropriate bone to place implants, your dentist will need to determine where the final teeth are going to be.

-After a period of healing, usually 6 months, a new restoration is made that has a metal support bar inside it and therefore can be strong and hold more teeth.
-These “teeth in a day” restorations are very esthetic, are non-removable by the patient but can be removed by the dentist, and can potentially last many years.
+After a period of healing (usually 6 months), the dental lab will make a new restoration with a metal support bar inside it.
+This makes it stronger and able to hold more teeth.
+These “teeth in a day” restorations are very esthetic, can only be removed by the dentist, and can potentially last many years.

-Conventionally what had been done, was essentially the same work-up of the patient by the dentist, only instead of screwing the temporary restoration onto the implants immediately, a denture was worn for 4-6 months with the implants buried so that they may heal.
-When the implants were ready to be restored, the same screw-on restoration can be made, or, conventional porcelain fused to metal restorations can be made, just like a dentist would make for natural teeth.
+Conventionally, the old procedure was essentially the same work-up of the patient by the dentist.
+But instead of screwing the temporary restoration onto the implants immediately, you would wear a denture for 4–6 months while the area healed.
+When the implants had healed, the patient could decide between the screw-on restoration or one fused with porcelain to create a more natural looking tooth.

 I believe that the success rate for this conventional procedure is slightly higher than the immediate placement procedure, and because there are less parts and less time it is usually less expensive.